nova0821/iotjs-wiki/Build-for-Linux.md

 #### Directory structure

-This document assumes 'harmony' as the root directory. _JerryScript_ and _libuv_ are included as sub-modules in deps folder.
+This document assumes 'harmony' as the root directory. _JerryScript_, _libtuv_ and _libuv_ are included as sub-modules in deps folder.

 * harmony
     * iotjs